MingshuoXu/Small-Target-Motion-Detectors/matlab/+smalltargetmotiondetectors/readme.md

 5. Display the inference results.

-## Parameter Adjustments
+### Parameter Adjustments
-You can choose different input sources as needed, including demo images, real-world images, and simulated images.
+1. You can choose different input sources as needed, including demo images, real-world images, and simulated images.

-You can adjust the parameters of the model, such as the maximum region size, input resolution, etc.
+2. You can adjust the parameters of the model, such as the maximum region size, input resolution, etc.

 ## Notes
-Before running the DEMO files, make sure you have MATLAB installed and have  set up MATLAB's environment correctly.
+1. Before running the DEMO files, make sure you have MATLAB installed and have  set up MATLAB's environment correctly.

-Ensure that you have added the repository to MATLAB's search path as per the installation instructions.
+2. Ensure that you have added the repository to MATLAB's search path as per the installation instructions.

-You are free to modify and extend the DEMO files according to your needs and specific application requirements and scenarios.
+3. You are free to modify and extend the DEMO files according to your needs and specific application requirements and scenarios.

 ## Package Structure
 +api: Contains API functions and classes for interacting with the STMD package.

 +core: Contains core algorithms and utilities for motion detection and analysis.

-+model: Contains models and neural networks used in small target motion detection.
++model: Contains models and neural networks used in small target motion detection, including

-|  ESTMD           	(2008, S.D.
+    ESTMD           	(2008, S.D.
 Wiederman, PLoS ONE)

-|  DSTMD           	(2020, H. Wang, IEEE T--Cybernetics)
+    DSTMD           	(2020, H. Wang, IEEE T--Cybernetics)

-|  STMDPlus        	(2020, H. Wang, IEEE T-NNLS)
+    STMDPlus        	(2020, H. Wang, IEEE T-NNLS)

-|  FeedbackSTMD    	(2021, H. Wang, IEEE T-NNLS)
+    FeedbackSTMD    	(2021, H. Wang, IEEE T-NNLS)

-|  FSTMD           	(2021, Ling J, Front.
+    FSTMD           	(2021, Ling J, Front.
 Neurorobot)

-|  ApgSTMD         	(2022, H. Wang, IEEE T--Cybernetics)
+    ApgSTMD         	(2022, H. Wang, IEEE T--Cybernetics)

-|  FracSTMD        	(2023, Xu, M., Neurocomputing)
+    FracSTMD        	(2023, Xu, M., Neurocomputing)

-|  STMDv2          	--indevelopment
+    STMDv2          	--indevelopment

 +tool: Contains additional tools and utilities for data processing and visualization.